samer955/argocd-app-config/README.md

-# argocd test application deployment
+# Argocd test application deployment
 How to deploy and run the app as a network service with kubernetes Manifest, using ArgoCD to Continuous Delivery.

 See application.yaml for the ArgoCD configuration.